Singularities on Fano fibrations and beyond: Couples and toroidal geometry

 of completion of local rings so that the ideal of $D$ is mapped to the ideal of the toric boundary divisor $C\subset W$ (that is, the complement of the torus).
-In particular, there is a common \'etale neighbourhood of $X,x$ and $W,w$, by [\ref{Artin}, Corollary 2.6].
+Then there is a common \'etale neighbourhood of $X,x$ and $W,w$ [\ref{Artin}, Corollary 2.6].
 We call $(W,C),w$ a \emph{local toric model} of $(X,D),x$.
 We say $(X,D)$ is toroidal if it is toroidal at every closed point.